boraaonur/chrome-extension-utils/README.md

-# chrome-storage-utils
+# chrome-extension-utils

 A simple utility tool for Chrome extensions.
 This is a wrapper for `chrome.storage.local` methods to simplify its usage.
+It also has some helper functions to inject into websites.

 ## Usage